Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Congratulation:

-- Allow me (let me) congratulate you on ...
+- Let me (let me) congratulate you on...

-- Please accept my (most) cordial (warm, warm, sincere) congratulations ...
+– Please accept my (most) heartfelt (warmth 0., warm, sincere) congratulations...

 – On behalf of (on behalf of) ... congratulations ...

-A sad situation is associated with death, death, murder, natural disaster, terrorist attacks, ruin, robbery and other events that bring misfortune, grief.
+A sad situation is associated with death, death, murder, natural disaster, terrorist attacks, ruin, robbery and other events that bring misfortune and grief.

-In this case, it is expressed condolences .
+In this case it is expressed condolences .
 It should not be dry, official.
-The formulas of "condolences", as a rule, are stylistically elevated, emotionally colored:
+Formulas of “condolences” are, as a rule, stylistically elevated and emotionally charged:

-- Allow (allow) to express (to you) my deep (sincere) condolences.
+- Allow me (allow me) to express (to you) my deep (sincere) condolences.

 – I bring (to you) my (accept mine, please accept my) deep (sincere) condolences.

-- I sincerely (deeply, cordially, from the bottom of my heart) sympathize with you.
+– I sincerely (deeply, heartily, with all my heart) condolences to you.

 – I share (understand) your sadness (your grief, misfortune).

-- What a (big, irreparable, terrible) grief (misfortune) has fallen on you!
+- What a (great, irreparable, terrible) grief (misfortune) has befallen you!

-- What a great (irreplaceable, terrible) loss has befallen you!
+– What a great (irreparable, terrible) loss befell you!

-In a tragic, mournful or unpleasant situation, people need sympathy, consolation.
-Etiquette formulas of sympathy, consolation are designed for different occasions and have different purposes.
+In a tragic, sorrowful or unpleasant situation, people need sympathy and consolation.
+Etiquette formulas of sympathy and consolation are designed for different occasions and have different purposes.

 Consolation expresses empathy: